This article is a part of our Web Security Knowledge Base (back to index)

 Why “X-Content-Type-Options Header Missing” can be dangerous

-For example, if we have an application that allows an upload of jpg files, an attacker may upload a file with jpg extension being in fact an html file with malicious js script inside.
+For example, if we have an application that allows user uploaded content of jpg files, an attacker may upload a file with jpg extension being in fact an html file with malicious js script inside.
 Some other user may want to display the image in his browser.
-The browser gets the file with Content-Type=image/jpg and finds out that content type is inappropriate.
+The browser gets the file with Content-Type=image/jpg and finds out that declared content type is inappropriate.
 If the MIME type sniffing is enabled, the browser handles the file as html and executes the malicious js script.
 On the other hand, if the MIME type sniffing is disabled by setting the "X-Content-Type-Options" header, the browser displays an error message and the script is not executed.

 How to fix “X-Content-Type-Options Header Missing”